History of the Pittsburgh Steelers: The 1930s: The Pirates years

 In 1938, the Pirates selected All-America quarterback Byron White from the University of Colorado with the fourth overall pick in the NFL draft, offering him a league-high salary of $15,000.
 White initially declined to continue his education through a Rhodes Scholarship at Oxford University but reconsidered and signed the deal after deferring his start at Oxford.
 He also received a share of the gate at exhibition games, bringing his total earnings to $15,800.
 White led the league in rushing with 567 yards but could not help the team improve, as the Pirates finished with a 2–9 record, including a season-ending six-game losing streak.
 After the season, White sailed to England and never returned to play for the Pirates, later becoming a U.S. Supreme Court Justice.
 In response to disappointing results, Rooney pursued legendary coach Jock Sutherland, offering him a salary higher than the $13,000 Sutherland earned at the University of Pittsburgh, but Sutherland declined, likely due to his disdain for professional football.
-As a result, Johnny "Blood" McNally remained as head coach but retired as a player.
+As a result, Johnny Blood remained as head coach but retired as a player.
 The 1939 season began with another losing streak, and after a third consecutive loss, McNally resigned as coach.
 Despite his lackluster coaching record of 6–19 with the Pirates, McNally was inducted into the Pro Football Hall of Fame in 1963.

 McNally was replaced by Walt Kiesling, who had been McNally's assistant coach for the previous two seasons.
 Their seventh season less than half played, the Pirates had just hired their fifth head coach.
 Kiesling was unable to salvage the season; the team ended 1939 with a worst yet mark of 1–9–1.
 The season's lone win came in the season's final game against the Philadelphia Eagles, with whom the Steelers shared the league cellar: the Eagles compiled an identical 1–9–1 record with their season's sole bright spot being an earlier triumph over the Steelers.
 The victory broke a winless streak that had extended to nearly 14 months.

 Through the 1930s, the Pirates never finished higher than second place in their division, or with a record better than .500.

 Forbes Field served as the Pirates/Steelers home for most of the franchise's first thirty years.